Holistic Clinic Therapy Doctor

 One thing the general public is not fully aware of is that many people who have one bypass operation later have a second bypass.
 Sometimes the blood vessels that weren’t bypassed become clogged; sometimes the transplanted vessels used in the first graft become filled with new plaque; sometimes the transplants malfunction or turn out to be too small for the job.
 As a matter of fact, studies have shown that by ten years after surgery, grafted vessels had closed in 40 percent of patients, and in the remaining 60 percent, half developed further coronary narrowing.
 Once you’ve had a bypass, your chances of having another go increase about five percent a year.
 After five years, some specialists estimate that your chances of receiving a second operation could be and high as 30 to 40 percent.
 And some patients go on to even a third operation or more.
 And approximately two to three out of every 100 patients undergoing bypass surgery die as a result of the procedure-even more if they are severely ill at the time of surgery.
 The balloon treatments and other invasive procedures to open arteries are also risky.

 Chelation patients are frequently able to return to work and to resume their sports and other activities without the need to undergo surgery.
 Chelation is equally as effective in patients who have previously undergone one or more bypass operations or balloon procedures.
-If they stay on a proper diet, exercise regularly, continue to take the prescribed program of nutritional supplements, and receive periodic maintenance in chelation treatments (monthly, more or less, depending on the severity of the underlying medical diagnosis) they can usually go many years without suffering further heart attacks, strokes, senility or gangrenous extremities.
+If they stay on a proper diet, exercise regularly, continue to take the prescribed program of nutritional supplements, and receive periodic maintenance in natural chelation treatments (monthly, more or less, depending on the severity of the underlying medical diagnosis) they can usually go many years without suffering further heart attacks, strokes, senility or gangrenous extremities.

-If you, like most other people who are eager for additional information about chelation therapy, have been told you have advanced arterial disease, you may have been advised to have vascular surgery, If so, it is essential for you to understand the nature of your disease and all possible treatment choices, before you can make an intelligent decision concerning the various options.
+If you, like most other people who are eager for additional information about natural chelation therapy, have been told you have advanced arterial disease, you may have been advised to have vascular surgery, If so, it is essential for you to understand the nature of your disease and all possible treatment choices, before you can make an intelligent decision concerning the various options.
 Even if chelation and other nonsurgical therapies should fail, bypass still remains a choice.

 At Comprehensive Health in Houston, we offer expert chelation therapy for numerous diseases and medical ailments.
 Our highly trained integrative physicians have years of experience working with holistic chelation therapies.
 We’ll sit down and make sure that our alternative treatment is a fit for you.
-Our holistic doctors will go over your medical history, explain procedures, and answer any other questions you may have about our integrative chelation therapy.
+Our holistic doctors will go over your medical history, explain procedures, and answer any other questions you may have about our integrative natural chelation therapy.
 We won’t start our alternative medicine therapy until you completely understand the procedure as well as all of your other options.
 Our trained holistic medical professionals will be sure you know everything you need to, as well as other possible beneficial procedures, before you have to make a final decision.
 Get holistic treatment in Houston today, at the Comprehensive Health Center.